Zebra Finch vs African Grey Parrot: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Zebra Finch and African Grey Parrot reveals practical lifestyle differences.
 Zebra Finch's 24x12x18 inches minimum (flight cage preferred) frame and moderate energy demands require specific caloric targeting, while African Grey Parrot's Medium-Large (12-14 inches, 400-650 grams) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these birds.
-Zebra Finch's health profile (breed-specific conditions) may necessitate prescription or limited-ingredient diets, while African Grey Parrot's predispositions (breed-specific conditions) have their own dietary implications.
+Zebra Finch's health profile (species-specific conditions) may necessitate prescription or limited-ingredient diets, while African Grey Parrot's predispositions (species-specific conditions) have their own dietary implications.
 The lifetime food cost differential between these two birds can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements